MileHacker Logo

 Spring March-May

-Spring brings the awakening of local parks and gardens, with blossoms appearing during The month of may.
-Layers are a good idea for this time of year, as the weather can fluctuate widely within a single day.
+In spring you'll find the awakening of parks in the area and gardens, with blossoms appearing during The month of may.
+Layering clothes is a good idea for this time of year, as the weather can fluctuate widely within a single day.

 Spring Packing Essentials